hexagoncircle/scrolly-rail/README.md

 </scrolly-rail>
 ```

+### CSS snap alignment

-Add `scroll-snap-align: start;` to each item.
+Optionally add a CSS rule that applies `scroll-snap-align: start;` to each item.
 For example:

 ```css
 scrolly-rail li {